 This is most likely to happen when you’re packing for an extended trip on which you’ll need more gear and more food.
 If it does, don’t sweat it!
-There are a handful of ways you can get around the problem, all of which we’ll reveal in this guide on how to attach your sleeping bag to a backpack.
+There are a handful of ways you can get around the problem, all of which we’ll reveal in this guide.

 Table of Contents